namyeon/namyeon.github.io/index.md

 My research interest is developing and evaluating effective mediated messages, such as science-, risk-, and health-related communication messages.
 I examine how different message features influence the audience's cognitive and behavioral responses, and how the impact of those features would differ based on individuals’ characteristics.
 Besides, I investigate how to utilize information visualization in the message development by using eye-tracking devices and software.
 * * *
+Starting August 2021, I will be joining the <a href="https://www.uncp.edu/" target="_blank">University of North Carolina at Pembroke </a> as an assistant professor of mass communication.
+* * *

 ### Refereed Journal Articles: